2020 Beirut explosion: MV Rhosus

+Each time, the requests were procedurally declined due to errors by the customs officials.
+However, the officials persisted in making the same requests instead of correcting the errors.
+Legal experts also said that the customs officials could have confiscated the material unilaterally.
+As of October 2025 Lebanon is still waiting for the Bulgarian government to decide about the extradition request for Igor Grechushkin.

 Explosion

 Fire and first explosion

 Around 17:45 local time (14:45 UTC) on 4 August 2020, a fire broke out in Warehouse 12 at the Port of Beirut.
 Warehouse 12, which was waterside and adjacent to the grain elevator, stored the ammonium nitrate that had been confiscated from Rhosus alongside a stash of fireworks.
 Around 17:55 local time (14:55 UTC), a team of nine firefighters and one paramedic, known as Platoon 5, was dispatched to fight the fire.
-On arrival the fire crew reported there was "something wrong" as the fire was immense and produced "a crazy sound."
+On arrival the fire crew reported over the radio that there was "something wrong" as the fire was immense and produced "a crazy sound."

-The initial explosion, at about 18:07 local time (15:07 UTC), likely triggered by the stored fireworks, sent up a large cloud of smoke and a crackle of bright firework flashes, and heavily damaged the structure of Warehouse 12 with a force equivalent to around 1.5–2.5 tons of TNT.
+The initial explosion, at about 18:07 local time (15:07 UTC), likely triggered by the stored fireworks, created a large plume of grey smoke and bright firework flashes, and heavily damaged Warehouse 12 with a force equivalent to around 1.5–2.5 tons of TNT.

-Final explosion
+Second explosion

-The second explosion, 33 to 35 seconds later, was much more substantial and was felt in northern Israel and in Cyprus, 240 km away.
-It rocked central Beirut and sent a red-orange cloud into the air, which was briefly surrounded by a white condensation cloud.
-The red-orange color of the smoke was caused by nitrogen dioxide, a byproduct of ammonium nitrate decomposition.
+The second explosion, 33 to 35 seconds later, was far more substantial and felt in northern Israel and in Cyprus, 240 km away.
+It rocked central Beirut and created a large red-orange cloud, briefly ringed by a white condensation cloud.
+The red-orange colour of the smoke from the second explosion was caused by nitrogen dioxide, a byproduct of ammonium nitrate decomposition.

 By the next morning, the main fire that led to the explosion had been extinguished.